Arranging Meetings with Parents/Guardians

 - As the girls and adults arrive, ask them to sign in.
-Hand out registration forms and any other paperwork, including a one-page information sheet.

 - Open the meeting by welcoming the girls and adults.
 Introduce yourself and other co-volunteers or helpers.
 Have adults and girls introduce themselves, discuss whether anyone in their families has been a Girl Scout, and talk about what Girl Scouting means to them.
 Welcome everyone, regardless of experience, and let them know they will be learning about Girl Scouts today.
 (If you’re new to Girl Scouting, don’t worry—just let everyone know you’ll be learning about Girl Scouting together!)

 - Ask the girls to go with the adult or teen in charge of their activity and begin the discussion.